Teaching

 Spanish 420: Intermediate Spanish Conversation

-SPANISH AND SPANISH AMERICAN LITERATURE AND CULTURE:
+SPANISH & SPANISH AMERICAN LITERATURE AND CULTURE:

 Spanish 550: Introduction to Literature in Spanish